 Break-ups stink!
 No one likes to go through them.
 Knowing there’s a positive side to experiencing a break-up can help you get through it and once you do, you can be better for it.
-Here are some things you can learn during a difficult time:
+Here are some things you can learn during the difficult time:

 While a break-up has the ability to make you insecure, it is also an opportunity to become self-secure.
 Relationships may come and go, but there’s always one thing you have – yourself.
-When you embrace your own personal worth and find happiness from within, you’ll learn to be reliant on yourself for validation rather than dependent on another person.
+When you embrace you own personal worth and find happiness from within, you’ll learn to be reliant on yourself for validation rather than dependent on another person.

 Love is NOT All You Need

 Even though the iconic band, the Beatles, sang that “Love is All You Need”, that simply is not true.
 It takes much more than love to make a relationship last.
 The two of you must communicate, respect one another, and be willing to weather life’s storms together.
 Did you find yourself giving in more than you should have?
 Did you significant other put forth an equal amount of effort to make things work?
 A relationship cannot last without mutual effort.
-When you realize that your relationship may not have been a lack of love, but rather, just that it wasn’t meant to be, you’ll learn that love wasn’t necessarily what was missing in your relationship.
+When you realize that your relationship may not have been a lack of love, but rather, just that it wasn’t meant to be, you’ll learn that love wasn’t necessarily what wasn’t necessarily what was missing in your relationship.

 It’s Alright to Be Single

 It’s easy to fall into the concept that it’s not OK to be alone.
 A break-up allows you to see the other side of the spectrum.
 It IS alright to be single.
 In fact, being single has many advantages.
 You are free to come and go as you please and are more able to think for yourself.
 While it’s nice having someone, it can also be nice not having someone.
 Take the time to do some things you enjoy but aren’t able to do when you are in a relationship.
 Being single can rock if you roll with it.